 A delicate veil, which let us see the features of the tortured body of Christ.
 The limbs of Our Lord thus remain visible, with all their small folds and facets.

-The veil is so thin that it leaves the face and the signs of torture well visible.
-The shroud was engraved with such perfection and such a meticulous skill that it is possible to recognize between the waves of the marble a swollen vein in the middle of the head and the digging of the face.
+The veil is so thin that it reveals the face and the signs of torture.
+The shroud was engraved with such perfection and such meticulous skill that it is possible to recognize a swollen vein in the middle of the head and the hollows of the face among the waves of the marble.

 The creation is so suggestive that Christ appears to us almost dying.